TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 * Fix sdreport() for singular hessian cases (avoid crash, just output NaN)

 * Include an option to suppress warnings from CHOLMOD during optimization
+_Notes_

-_Notes_: Now the warnings are disabled by default.
+  Now the warnings are disabled by default.
 They can be activated by adding

   ```
   newtonOption(obj,silent=FALSE)